Radar, Gun Laying, Mk. I and Mk. II: Basic design

 The Mk.
 I used two antennas, one for transmission and one for reception.
-Both were built on top of wooden huts, similar in construction to a travel trailer, that contained the respective electronics.
-The huts were mounted on large bearing plates that allowed the entire hut to rotate to track targets.
-These were, in turn, mounted on AA gun carriages for mobility.
+Both were built on top of wooden cabins, similar in construction to a travel trailer, that contained the respective electronics.
+These were built by railway carriage makers like Metro-Cammell, where wood was still a common building material.
+The cabins were mounted on large bearing plates that allowed the entire assembly to rotate to track targets.
+These were, in turn, mounted on anti-aircraft artillery carriages for mobility.
 A generator set was placed between the two and provided power to both.